 Figure 5.3.4.1-1: UE triggered Service Request procedure

 The Service Request procedure in this clause is triggered by the UE in ECM-IDLE status to establish user plane radio bearers for the UE.

+x) Multi-USIM UE in ECM-IDLE state responding to paging with a Reject Paging Indication that indicates that no user plane radio bearers shall be established and optionally providing paging restrictions.

 The UE in ECM-IDLE state can also use this procedure to establish user plane radio bearers even if the UE applies Control Plane CIoT EPS Optimisation, when the UE and MME supports S1-U data transfer or User Plane EPS Optimisation in addition to Control Plane CIoT EPS Optimisation.